gouherdanish/gouherdanish.github.io/_posts/2024-08-22-logistic-regression.md

 Here we implement Logistic regression from scratch, we take a very simple example but will go very in-depth, presenting with theory and hand calculation at each step.

-We will also verify our results it with standard implementations fr
+We will also verify our results it with standard implementations from Scikit Learn package

-That will make things a lot easier
+That will make things a lot easier and intuitive

 ---
-### Assumptions
+## Assumptions

 - Two output classes Binary Classification
 - Two Predictor Variables are considered for simplicity